-(in thousands) 2021 Aggregate Number of Present Value Payments Senior Officers Years of of Accumulated Made during the (excluding CEO) Plan Credited Service Benefits Reporting Period 3 AgriBank District Retirement Plan 24.7 \$4,448 \$- 3 AgriBank District Pension Restoration Plan 24.7 \$1,104 \$-
+(in thousands) 2022 Aggregate Number of Present Value Payments Senior Officers Years of of Accumulated Made during the (excluding CEO) Plan Credited Service Benefits Reporting Period 3 AgriBank District Retirement Plan 25.7 \$3,952 \$- 3 AgriBank District Pension Restoration Plan 25.7 \$1,403 \$-

 Effective January 1, 2007, the AgriBank District Retirement Plan was closed to new employees.
-Therefore, any employee starting employment with the AgriBank District after that date is not eligible to be in the plan, including the CEO and the other highly compensated individual.
+Therefore, any employee starting employment with the AgriBank District after that date is not eligible to be in the plan, including the CEO.